 Click the Servers icon in the Navigation Panel.

 The ‘Servers’ screen displays.

-The Servers screen shows a list of servers to which your Admin account has access, and provides the following information for each server:
+The Servers screen shows a list of servers you have access to and provides the following information:

 LOCAL NAME: User-defined name of the server (editable field)